TN 83 (05-24)

 NOTE:

-For the purpose of prohibiting payments prior to reimbursement of the State(s) for medical assistance, a pooled trust is not considered a residual or remainder beneficiary.
+For the purpose of prohibiting payments prior to reimbursement to the State(s) for medical assistance, a pooled trust is not considered a residual or remainder beneficiary.
 Remember that a pooled trust has the right to retain funds upon the death of the beneficiary.

 3. Applicability